ahmedkay9/orz/README.md

     ```bash
     docker-compose up -d
     ```
-    This will start the `orz-watcher` service in the background.
+    This will start the `orzy-watcher` service in the background.

 3.  **Viewing Logs**: To see the real-time output of the script, including colored warnings and errors, use the following command:
     ```bash